- 4 Treks in one trip

 Wake up early and start your trek to Kuari Pass.
 Get enchanted with the majestic views along the way.
 On the kuari pass trek route, you will get to see various Himalayan peaks and frozen waterfalls along the way as you head towards your camp to Khullara base.
 Today's trek will be the toughest and you challenging as you will be trekking in snow entirely.
 Kuari pass trek height is 13,989 ft (4,263 m).

 Trek Duration: 6 hours

 Today is an easy trek to Dhak through the beautiful meadows and small villages.
 We will pass through Dhak, a smaller block in Joshimath.
 The views of peaks like Hathi Ghoda, Barmal & Mana will be your constant companion in today’s trek.
 We will reach Dhak by afternoon.
-From here, if the weather permits we head out to visit the Badrinath Temple and Mana Village.
+Travel to Johsimath and stay overnight.

 Altitude: 1,220 ft (372 m)

-On your last day, you travel back to Rishikesh from Rudraprayag via road.
-Once you reach Rishikesh, enjoy an exciting adventure sport River Rafting in the river Ganga.
+On your last day, you travel back to Rishikesh from Joshimath via road.

 Day 9: Your City